Rent Increase Impact Calculator

 The formula behind this

 Monthly extra = (Current Rent × Increase %) ÷ 100.
 Annual extra = Monthly extra × 12.
-Cumulative projections assume the same increase rate applies to subsequent years.
+Cumulative projections assume the higher rent persists across the following years (the same extra each year, not re-compounded).
 Everything the calculator does is shown in the formula box below, so you can check the math against your own spreadsheet if you want.

 When this metric matters